faisalkhan1690/CustomRatingBar/README.md

 How to use
 --------------
-1. set
+Set
 ```xml
 android:indeterminateDrawable="@drawable/unselected_star"
 ```
    unselected_star is the unselected drawable

-2. set
+Set
 ```xml
 android:progressDrawable="@drawable/rating_stars"
 ```
    rating_stars is the selector drawable

-3. set in parent of your layout
+Set in parent of your layout
 ```xml
 xmlns:rating_bar_custom="http://schemas.android.com/apk/res-auto"
 ```

-4. set number of stars in
+Set number of stars in
 ```xml
 rating_bar_custom:customNumStars
 ```